 The same phenomena is true with any type of marketplace in the startup phase.
 Buyers don’t want to frequent a marketplace with no sellers, and sellers have no interest in setting up shop in a marketplace with few buyers.
 This is often referred as the “chicken and egg problem” which precedes the virtuous cycle of a successful network effect.
 Many marketplaces, social media sites and other businesses that require critical mass to become successful often fail, because they aren’t able to solve this chicken and egg problem.

 So what does this have to do with monetization strategy?
 A great deal.
 If you have a business that relies on a network effect to become successful, the chicken and egg problem should be front and central in your monetization strategy deliberations.
 What you chose to charge for–and more importantly, what if anything you decide to give away–should be decided primarily on overcoming the chicken and egg issue.
 For example in a classic buy/sell marketplace, you generally have to build up one side of the network (buyers or sellers) before the other side is highly incentivized to follow in droves.
-I have seen both of the major extremes of potential monetization strategies work well for software and hardware companies–but one type of network approach is usually preferable to the other in a given set of circumstances.
+I have seen both ends of the major extremes of potential monetization strategies work well for software and hardware companies–but one type of network approach is usually preferable to the other in a given set of circumstances.

-The second approach is what I’d refer to as the “buyer’s club” strategy: Sellers aren’t charged a fixed fee to offer their goods or services, but buyers must pay a “membership fee” to access what are considered rock-bottom prices the aforementioned goods and services (think Costco).
+The second approach is what I’d refer to as the “buyer’s club” strategy: Sellers usually aren’t charged a fixed or upfront fee to offer their goods or services, but buyers must pay a “membership fee” to access what are considered rock-bottom prices for the aforementioned goods and services (think Costco).
 Not charging a fixed fee to belong allows you to build up the seller side of the network rather easily.
-You might charge the sellers a small transactional cut on ever sale, which they are very happy to pay–although this is often deferred initially while attempting to build critical mass.
-This second approach is trickier to pull off, in my opinion, because it hinges on the marketplace being able to offer the absolute best price/value possible on it’s offerings.
+You might charge the sellers a small transactional cut on ever sale, which they are very happy to pay–although this is often waived initially while attempting to build critical mass.
+This second approach is trickier to pull off, in my opinion, because it hinges on the marketplace being able to offer the tremendous price/value on it’s offerings.

-Open Source:loss leader & network effect creator in enterprise markets
+Open Source: a loss leader & network effect creator in enterprise markets

 That’s my take on a couple of powerful tactics to consider when you’re formulating your overall technology monetization strategy.
 Monetization strategy is a very complex topic which I could write a book on; in this article I’ve tried to do justice to just a couple important concepts.
 Post a comment with your own key monetization tactics to extend the discussion.